-Life is challenging.
-For some, it can be a cycle of repeating history, failing miserably, or falling forward.
-For me, life is about choices and journeys.
+Life is about choices and journeys.
 Every turn can take you somewhere else, either expected or not.
 Having a desire to run from it all, if only for a few moments, has always been how I have dealt with stress.
 Even as a child, I dreamt about being the only person on this planet.
 I guess I’m a true introvert, ready to fly away at any given moment.

 Amy Floyd was born and raised in the valley of the sun, Scottsdale, Arizona.
 She earned her BFA in Painting from ASU.
 She studied a variety of art mediums that included painting, photography, printmaking, jewelry design, ceramics and many more.
 Evidence of different art media can be seen in the several styles that Amy Floyd exhibits in her artwork.